-$[\]dagger \ Certain \ schedules \ have \ been \ omitted \ pursuant \ to \ Item \ 601(a)(5) \ of \ Regulation \ S-K. \ A \ copy \ of \ any \ omitted \ schedule \ will \ be \ finished \ to \ the \ SEC \ upon \ request.$
+Certain schedules have been omitted pursuant to Item 601(a)(5) of Regulation S-K. A copy of any omitted schedule will be finished to the SEC upon request.

-^{} These certifications furnished in Exhibit 32.1 and 32.2 hereto are deemed to accompany this Quarterly Report on Form 10-Q and are not deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of that section, nor shall they be deemed incorporated by reference into any filing under the Securities Act or the Exchange Act.
+\ These certifications furnished in Exhibit 32.1 and 32.2 hereto are deemed to accompany this Quarterly Report on Form 10-Q and are not deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of that section, nor shall they be deemed incorporated by reference into any filing under the Securities Act or the Exchange Act.

+SIGNATURES

-SIGNATURES Amprius Technologies, Inc.: May 11, 2023 By: By: Dr. Kang Sun President and Chief Executive Officer (Principal Executive Officer) May 11, 2023 By: Sandra Wallach (Date) Sandra Wallach Chief Financial Officer
+Amprius Technologie prius Technologies, Inc.:

+May 11, 2023 Ву: /s/ Dr. Kang Sun

+(Date) Dr. Kang Sun

+President and Chief Executive Officer

+(Principal Executive Officer)

+May 11, 2023 By: /s/ Sandra Wallach

+(Date) Sandra Wallach

+Chief Financial Officer

+(Principal Financial and Accounting Officer)